 How to obtain and maintain a Limited Lawn and Ornamental Pesticide License

-If you are a government or private property employee that maintains landscapes and plans to apply pesticides around occupied buildings (homes or offices), then you need a pesticide license through the Florida Department of Agriculture and Consumer Services (FDACS).
-With the Limited Lawn and Ornamental Pesticide License (LLO) you will be able to apply herbicides, fungicides, and insecticides on landscapes and turf around buildings.
+If you are a government or private property employee who maintains landscapes and plans to apply pesticides around occupied buildings (such as homes or offices), you need a pesticide license through the Florida Department of Agriculture and Consumer Services (FDACS).
+With the Limited Lawn and Ornamental Pesticide License (LLO), you will be able to apply herbicides, fungicides, and insecticides on landscapes and turf around buildings owned by your employer.

 1. Study for the Exam

 Purchase study manuals from the UF/IFAS Bookstore at 800-226-1764 or online at the provided links.
-You will need to study the CORE which is pesticide laws, safety and labeling and LLO specific principles.
+You will need to study the 1.)
+CORE, which includes pesticide laws, safety, and labeling, as well as 2.)
+LLO principles.

 2. Apply for an Exam Voucher and the LLO License